Work with an Advisor

 • assist you in clarifying your educational and/or professional goals?

-• clearly and accurately explain requirements for your program?
+• clearly and accurately explain the requirements for your program?

 • help you get back on track with your academics?